tilalahmad/Test/README.md

 ###Output

 + Most examples will perform operations on documents and save them to the root of the SD card.
-+ Other examples display something  as
++ Other examples display output on screen.

 ##Download the Examples